IHE/RAD.IRA/input/pagecontent/volume-1.md

 For example, the Watcher consumes the initiation and termination of report contexts and calculates the turnaround time for different types of studies in different departments.
 Another example is that the Watcher monitors how often an Evidence Creator publishes content sharing events and correlates how effective an AI application is with respect to the turnaround time by comparison and time before and after the Evidence Creator is deployed.

-The Watcher shall be capable of being launched by another application.
-When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.
+When the Watcher starts up, it shall obtain `hub.url` and `hub.topic` to join a reporting session.

+> Note that the actual application launch method is out of scope of this profile.
+See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

 ##### 1:XX.1.1.7.1 Event Handling Requirements